Lonesome Dove (miniseries): Part I: Leaving

 Former Texas Ranger and comrade of Gus and Call's, Jake Spoon, shows up after an absence of more than a decade.
 He reveals that he is a fugitive after having accidentally shot the dentist and mayor of Fort Smith, Arkansas, in a bar-room gunfight.
 The dentist/mayor's brother happens to be the sheriff, July Johnson.

 Reunited with Gus and Call, Jake's glowing description of Montana inspires Call to gather a herd of cattle and drive them there, attracted by the notion of settling pristine country.
-Gus is less enthusiastic, pointing out that they are getting old and that they are Rangers and traders, not cowboys, but, he changes his mind when he realizes Lonesome Dove has little left to offer him by way of excitement, now that much of the land has been "civilized".
+Gus is less enthusiastic, pointing out that they are getting old and that they are Rangers and traders, not cowboys, but he changes his mind upon learning that his former lover, Clara Allen, is living in Nebraska, and makes plans to visit her on the way.
+Jake begins a relationship with Lorena.

 At the continued insistence of the dentist's widow, Sheriff Johnson sets off in pursuit of Spoon, accompanied by his young stepson Joe, who travels at the request of Joe's mother and Sheriff Johnson's wife Elmira.
 Once her son and husband have left for Texas, Elmira leaves Fort Smith for Ogallala, Nebraska, to meet up with her first husband and Joe's father, Dee Boot.
 Sailing up the Arkansas River on a whiskey boat, she falls in with a pair of buffalo hunters.

 Meanwhile, the men of Lonesome Dove make preparations for their adventure north, including stealing 2,500 horses and cattle from across the Rio Grande in Mexico, befriending two lost Irish immigrants, Allan and Sean O'Brien, and being joined by nearly all of the male citizens of the town.
 Before leaving, Gus returns to fetch his livery sign and say farewell to his pigs, which end up following him, anyway.

 Back in Fort Smith, Peach (widowed from Jake's shooting) insists that Roscoe Brown, July's timid deputy, must find July to inform him that his wife has run off and is pregnant.

-Jake decides not to travel with the herd, mainly because he promises to take the town's only prostitute, Lorena "Lorie" Wood, to San Francisco via Denver.
+Jake decides not to travel with the herd, mainly because he has reluctantly promised to take Lorena to San Francisco via Denver.
 Some time later, the group survives a huge dust storm, but Sean, one of the Irishmen, is attacked by water moccasins while crossing the Nueces River.